 The military has not released a cause for the crash, and the jet is still inside the building.

 The aircraft was flying with a "standard armament configuration," according to the official who could not provide details on the contents of the package due to operational security commitments.
 The armament had been secured and was disposed of in accordance with Air Force policies and regulations this afternoon, officials said.

 AIR7 HD captured the detonation at Ben Clark Public Safety Training Center in Riverside.

-At an afternoon press conference, Michael Messisca of the Riverside University Health System said 13 adult patients were received after the incident.
+Michael Messisca of the Riverside University Health System said 13 adult patients were received after the incident.
 Three were "trauma activation patients."
 Those three were admitted to the hospital with non-life-threatening injuries and are currently stable.
 The other 10 were treated for fume and debris exposure and discharged in good condition, some of them were first responders, officials said.

 Witnesses say the F-16 fighter jet was flying in tandem with another aircraft at low altitude when something went wrong.

 Images from AIR7 HD showed a large hole on the roof of the building.
 Capt.
 Fernando Herrera with Cal Fire and the Riverside County Fire Department said the first fire unit to arrive confirmed the military aircraft crashed into the tilt-up building.

 Authorities conducted a search and the people inside the building were evacuated.